Basavaraj100/Loan-Status-prediction/README.md

 This app contain following section

-1)Home: In this section you will find the description of problem statment and source for dataset 2)EDA: This section agin divided into
+1)Home: In this section you will find the description of problem statment and source for dataset

+2)EDA: This section agin divided into<br>

--- A)Descriptive: Here description such as value counts, shape of the data...etc are described -- B) Plots: Here Important plots used in EDA are mentioned 3)ML: In this section you can predict the loan status by entering the required features in the given fields
+    A)Descriptive: Here description such as value counts, shape of the data...etc are described<br>
+    B) Plots: Here Important plots used in EDA are mentioned<br>

+3)ML: In this section you can predict the loan status by entering the required features in the given fields

 App link: https://loan-status-prediction-326315.el.r.appspot.com/